Explorers, Villagers, and Town Planners ✍🏻 Drawn to Leadership

 Back when I was working as an iOS engineer, I joined a company that developed navigation software.
 In my 4 years at that company, I was part of three different teams.
 Teams that couldn't have been more different.

 I started on the team that built the company's flagship mobile app.
 While it was revered by its most active users, its reach was second to competing apps.
-We had a strong agil coaching team and were experimenting with OKRs, cross-functional teams, and outcome-based goals.
+We had a strong agile coaching team and were experimenting with OKRs, cross-functional teams, and outcome-based goals.
 All in an effort to scale the app to more people.
 And turn it into a profit center that would support its continued development.

 The company lost patience.
 It merged the unprofitable team with an Israeli startup it had acquired.
 The startup had a colorful founder.
 With a grand vision that required millions of euros.
 Chaos reigned.
 No one knew exactly how to make it work.
 But the team was excited about the mission to create the next hockey-stick growth startup.